This is the Fourteenth Century?

 in the Romanticism Versus Enlightenment

-for the highly romanticized version, and The Dung Ages
+for the excessively positive version and The Dung Ages

-for the depressingly bleak version.
+for the excessively negative.
 When history has been abandoned altogether, you have probably made the epic voyage to The Time of Myths

 Popular tropes associated with this time period are: